 Bioidentical hormones are chemically the same as those that the body produces naturally.
 As a result, the body should is not able to tell the difference between the hormones it produces and the bioidentical ones.
 Bioidentical hormones can be made from a variety of sources that span plant and animal products and are said to have less side effects than traditional hormone replacement medications.
 Many women get great relief from Bio-identical Hormones, but it is important to speak to your healthcare provider about these and if they are suited for you.

 Women may also consider trying herbal medicines or other dietary supplements as a means to reduce the incidence of menopause symptoms.
-There are now many menopausal formulations on the market and anyone wishing to use complementary medicines should speak to a qualified complementary medicine practitioner about what is suitable for them.
+Anyone wishing to use complementary medicines should speak to a qualified healthcare practitioner about what is suitable for them.
 Never self prescribe natural medicines with consultation from a qualified healthcare practitioner.

 Chinese Medicine and Acupuncture

-Chinese medicine has been treating and assisting symptoms of menopause for thousands of years very effectively.
-Chinese medicine and Acupuncture may assist menopausal symptoms, along side medical interventions.
-(1,2,3)
+Chinese medicine and Acupuncture may assist some menopausal symptoms, along side medical interventions.

 Things to do at home

-In addition to medical and complementary medicine treatments, there are many at-home treatments that a woman can do to reduce menopausal symptoms.
+There are many things that a woman can do that may help reduce menopausal symptoms.
 These include:

 - Avoiding triggers that are know to make hot flushes worse.
 Examples can eating spicy foods, drinking hot beverages, acidic foods, being in hot weather, or being in hot rooms.